Why study the law of Logistics and Transportation?

 What is the training like?

-What kind of organizations will hire someone with an advanced degree in Transportation and Logistics law?
+What kind of firms and companies hire someone with an advanced degree in Logistics and Transportation law and regulatory compliance?

 Will I have library access online?

-Each student will be provided with online access to Florida Coastal School of Law's library and legal research tools, including Lexis-Nexis.
+Each student will be provided with online access to Lexis-Nexis.

 How long does it take to complete a degree?